 We last visited the Pantheon in January 2019.
 Since there are less tourists in Rome in winter, we didn’t have to queue long.
 There were minor entry controls.

 The Pantheon is officially a church.
-Therefore, as usual in Rome, one cannot visit the sight with shorts or uncovered shoulders.
+Therefore, as usual in Rome, you cannot visit the sight with shorts or uncovered shoulders.
 As far as we know, cameras (film and photo) are only allowed in the Pantheon without flash and tripod.
 Otherwise the usual prohibitions apply in a church like eating, drinking, smoking, dogs and mobile phone ringing or phoning.
 For a fee you can rent an audio guide in the Pantheon (in 8 languages including English, worth it).
 Also worth seeing is the square with a fountain in front of the round building.

 Entrance fee Pantheon Rome